-Also, Priory Street Centre did remind me of being an old-style stone building primary school that had been renovated.
-I’m not sure if that is the case, but it was very similar to my old school.
-Anyway, it was a nice environment to spend the day at this event, and there were no significant problems, background noise or interruptions.

-All the speakers were professional, knowledgeable and presented well.
-Here’s a quick rundown of the topics covered and my key takeaways from each session at The Commerce Exchange.

-Richard Hatfield – Grazia Shop – How Grazia is adding to its editorial content business model with an eCommerce store component.

-Updated | Also, Priory Street Centre did remind me of being an old-style stone building primary school that had been renovated.
+Also, Priory Street Centre did remind me of being an old-style stone building, perhaps a primary school that had been renovated.
 I’m not sure if that is the case, but it was very similar to my old school.
 Anyway, it was a nice environment to spend the day at this event, and there were no significant problems, background noise or interruptions.

 All the speakers were professional, knowledgeable and presented well.
 Here’s a quick rundown of the topics covered and my key takeaways from each session at The Commerce Exchange.

 Richard Hatfield – Grazia Shop – How Grazia is adding to its editorial content business model with an eCommerce store component.